atc1441/Bluetrum_AB5682_Hacking/README.md

 The Debug interface of the Bluetrum series uses a one wire UART Connection, use it with a classic USB-to-UART Converter you can use the following schematic, note that this will not allow too high Baudrates so better set it to 115200 max a better schematic should work better^^

+The A9 Pro has the PB3 so the Debug pin routed to the CC(1/2 Depending on the orientation) Pin of the USB-C Connection which allows an easy connection on a very low level without opening the device

 ![](images/UART_Downloadin_connection.png)

 You can find the dumped internal flash of the A9 Pro here [Headset_A9_Pro_Flash_dump.bin](Headset_A9_Pro_Flash_dump.bin)